Projects

 Project Humans

+Ongoing.
 A tool being developed through the Language and Learning Lab and led by Dr. Jon Willits, this project seeks to make the integration of neural networks into a simulated 3D environment like that facilitated by Unity more approachable to non-programmers.

 “Evaluating the contribution of visual feature heterogeneity in conjunction search performance”

+Undergraduate Thesis work.
 In recent years research at Vision Lab has been focused on the parallel processing in visual search and the variability in accumulation of information on non-target distractors to direct attention to the goal stimuli.
 This work, as a continuation of (Lleras, Wang, Ng, Ballew, Xu, & Buetti, 2020) seeks to investigate the visual search response time in heterogeneous displays when predicted by the distractors’ respective homogeneous search trends.